 Mr Price faces shareholder revolt over R9.6bn NKD purchase Hedge fund 36ONE Asset Management has written to chair Nigel Payne to register ‘serious concerns’ and requested a meeting to discuss the deal… by Giulietta Talevi December 12, 2025 Investing & Finance

-Why halting SA’s debt binge is a huge win for the GNU For the first time in fifteen years, South Africa’s debt-to-GDP will not rise.
+Why halting South Africa’s debt binge is a huge win for the GNU For the first time in fifteen years, South Africa’s debt-to-GDP will not rise.
 This is a major step in re-igniting the country’s growth… by Ashor Sarupen November 24, 2025 Economy & Markets·Opinion 1

 South Africa wins a credit-rating upgrade: what comes next?
 South Africa’s return to investment grade hinges on more economic reforms, less red tape, faster growth and political stability… by Vernon Wessels November 17, 2025 Economy & Markets·News